speed2exe/myzql/README.md

         defer row.deinit(allocator);
         // do something with row
     }

+    // You can also use `collectTexts` method to collect all rows.
-    // Collecting all data from iterator (another convenient method) const table: TableTexts = try it.collectTexts(allocator);
+    // Under the hood, it does network call and allocations, until EOF or error const table: TableTexts = try it.collectTexts(allocator);
     defer table.deinit(allocator);
     const all_rows: []const []const ?[]const u8 = table.rows;
     all_rows.debugPrint(); // prints out the content to terminal

     // IMPORTANT:
-    // Underlying data remains in the ResultRow(TextResultData),
-    // which is in the network reader buffer.
+    // Underlying data remains in the ResultRow(TextResultData), which is in the network reader buffer.
-    // your data will be valid until it goes out of scope, do a copy if needed.
+    // Results return will be valid until it goes out of scope, do a copy if needed.
     // If you find a common tedious use case, feel free to file a Feature Request.
 }